Skip to content

 3. version: Version number;

-5. Collect Profiling data: After enabling, you can see more runtime information about the application;
+5. Collecting Profiling data: Enabling this allows you to see more runtime information of the application;

-6. Enable Python metrics collection: Requires enabling the statsd collector simultaneously.
+6. Enabling Python Metrics collection: Requires enabling the statsd collector simultaneously.

 For more parameter configurations, refer to here.